Dr Raymond Chan

 MBBS FRCPA FIAC MBA

 Dr Tomlinson graduated from the University of Western Australia in 1990, receiving its Ten Seldam Gold Medal in Pathology.
 She obtained Fellowship of the Royal College of Pathologists of Australasia in 1997 and the International Academy of Cytology in 2000.
 She also attained a Masters in Business Administration at the University of New South Wales Australian Graduate School of Management in 2004.
-She has worked in both public and private sector laboratories, and is currently in private practice at Histopath Diagnostic Specialists.
+She has worked in both public and private sector laboratories, and is currently the Medical Director at Laverty Pathology.

 Dr Tomlinson has been a Director of the Royal College of Pathologists of Australasia through her roles on Council as Honorary Secretary and Treasurer.
 She is currently an examiner for the Royal College of Pathologists of Australasia in Anatomical Pathology.